gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ![A Brown Field](../__images/04a_02_brownfield.png)

-What if your historic home needs to be renovated, modernized, and brought “up to code”?
+What if your historic home needs to be renovated, modernized, or be brought “up to code”?
 These are both examples of brownfield construction--yet they are very different from one another.

 Similarly, brownfield software projects take many shapes and sizes.
 To understand how to approach a brownfield project, we can begin with a few questions: